What does a bankruptcy consultant do?

 Press Release: James Rosa Associates confirms sponsorship of Archie Maggs

-We are absolutely thrilled to announce we have continued our proud tradition of sponsoring tighthead props and can confirm our sponsorship of Archie Maggs for the remainder of the 2023/24 season and the 2024/25 season.
+We are absolutely thrilled to announce we have continued our proud tradition of sponsoring tighthead props and can confirm our sponsorship of Archie Maggs for the remainder of the 2023/24 season.

 Archie Maggs has progressed through Bath Academy before joining Richmond in the 2022/23 season, gaining a handful of appearances in the Championship.
 The 20-year-old has gained honours, representing England u19s.
 Maggs went down under in the summer period to enhance his game, before returning to Richmond for this season.